cchang5/quantum_linear_programming/qlpdb/README.md

 ```bash
 docker-compose up
 ```
-This data server can be access through any web browser at the address
+This data server can be accessed through any web browser at the address
 ```
 http://localhost:8000
 ```

 ## Details
-The data is stored in a `sql` dump file which is contained in the `data.tar.gz`.
+The data is stored in a `.sql` dump file, which is contained in the `data.tar.gz`.
-We also provide a `SHA-512` checksum for verifying the data integrity.
+We also provide an `SHA-512` checksum for verifying the data integrity.

 You can create a custom PostgreSQL database and user for loading in the dump file
 ```bash